sp123456g/moos-ivp-yhhuang/src/pWhistleDetector/Spectrogram_data/README.txt

-This folder will contain two matrix data:
+This folder will contain two matrix data output from detection_algorithm.cpp file :

 1. original_P:
     spectrogram matrix after analysis for every one second